UBC-MDS/fxtracker/README.md

 # fxtracker

-A package that plots priccurrent and historical price graphshs for currency pairs as well as converts currency.
+A package that plots current and historical price graphs for currency pairs as well as converts currency.

 ## Installation